atzufuki/html-props/docs/getting-started.md

 # Introduction

-@html-props/core is a lightweight, zero-dependency library for building reactive Custom Elements.
-It provides a simple, declarative API for defining properties, handling attributes, and rendering content.
+`@html-props/core` is a lightweight, zero-dependency library that brings a type-safe props API and declarative rendering to native Custom Elements.
+It bridges the gap between plain HTML attributes and the rich data requirements of modern applications.

-## Why html-props?
+## Why HTML Props?

+Standard HTML is limited to string-based attributes and imperative DOM manipulation. `html-props` solves this by
+providing:

+- **Type-Safe Props**: Pass objects, arrays, and functions directly to your components via the constructor.
+- **Declarative Layouts**: Build your UI with a clean, nested API instead of `document.createElement` spaghetti.
+- **Zero Dependencies**: No framework lock-in.
+It's just a mixin for your native `HTMLElement` classes.

-Most web component libraries are either too heavy, require a build step, or introduce complex abstractions. html-props aims to be the sweet spot: simple enough to understand in minutes, but powerful enough for real applications.
+It aims to be the missing piece for Web Components: simple enough to understand in minutes, but powerful enough for real applications.

 ```typescript
 import { HTMLPropsMixin } from '@html-props/core';